FINANCIAL AWARDS AND RECOGNITION

 OUTSTANDING ACHIEVEMENT IN POPULAR ANNUAL FINANCIAL REPORTING

 The Popular Annual Financial Report is designed to be a summary of the Comprehensive Annual Financial Report (CAFR) that is easier and more enjoyable to read by general public.
 The City prepared and published the FY 2015-16 report for the first time in 2017 and received the award recognition from GFOA for Outstanding Achievement in Popular Annual Financial Reporting for the fiscal year ended in June 30, 2016.
 The City of Half Moon Bay happened to be one of 41 California municipal agencies that received this award that year and the first and only (!) city in San Mateo County.
-Staff now continues preparing this report on an annual basis and has received another award from the GFOA for the FY 2016-17 PAFR report.
+Staff previously prepared this report on an annual basis and has received another award from the GFOA for the FY 2016-17 PAFR report.

-Click here to view current and previous PAFRs.
+Click here to view previous PAFRs.